Starter-Kit

 You don’t need to be a grid expert to start mapping, but a little knowledge helps!
 The following documents and materials will give you a basic understanding of how to map an electrical grid.

-The Learning Curve,is a youtube channel that provides multiple videos that will help you understand the basics of the electrical grid needed for grid mapping:
+The Learning Curve is a YouTube channel that will help you understand the fundamental knowledge of the electrical grid.
+Here some video we recommend for grid mappers.

 - Electrical Line Supports - Transmission Towers & Poles